12 Old-School Restaurants in Houston for a Classic Night Out

 From Bananas Foster and turtle soup to chicken fried steak and soul food, check out these classic restaurants in Houston.

-Whether a café, fully-fleshed out bistro, or a food truck concept, it’s always a big deal when a new restaurant launches in Houston.
+Whether a café, fully fleshed out bistro, or a food-truck concept, it’s always a big deal when a new restaurant launches in Houston.
 We’re often left to wonder how it’ll blend in with the city’s remarkable culinary scene.
-Plus, see if their cuisines, top-shelf libations, and consistent finesse are savory contenders as a new go-to brunch or lunch spot.
+Plus, we want to see if their menus, top-shelf libations, and consistent finesse are contenders as a new go-to brunch or lunch spot.
 It’s honestly a whole process—a delicious one at that.
-However, with every new stalwart comes that reminder that older fine dining paved the way for these new beauties to flourish, and that’s where a new-found appreciation comes rushing in.
+However, with every new place comes that reminder that older fine dining paved the way for these new beauties to flourish, and that’s where a new-found appreciation comes rushing in.
 To see that many of these institutions are still thriving and standing tall enough to give the city’s downtown skyscrapers a run for their money is one thing.
 But once you add in the pandemic’s discomforting reign, which continues to heavily plague how restaurants operate, their continued presence is even more awe-inducing.
-From no-frills shacks cooking up unforgettable comfort food classics to swanky palaces nurturing their culinary missions with modern nips and tucks, here are 12 old-school restaurants in Houston sure to give you a timeless experience.
+From no-frills shacks cooking unforgettable comfort food classics to swanky palaces nurturing their culinary missions with modern nips and tucks, here are 12 old-school restaurants in Houston sure to give you a timeless experience.

 Northside/Garden Oaks

 Whether you’re looking to score some tangy pies to celebrate pi(e) day or just to quench a random weekday craving, Flying Saucer is always the answer.
-Serving as the oldest operated bakery in the city, this family-owned shop opened in 1967 with one goal: to produce out-of-this-world pies for Houstonians.
-Their mission continues to be met with riveting praise, and those infamously long lines that tend to scale around the building during the holidays is evidence of a mission accomplished.
+Serving as the oldest operating bakery in the city, this family-owned shop opened in 1967 with one goal—to produce out-of-this-world pies for Houstonians.
+Their objective continues to be met with riveting praise, and those infamously long lines that tend to scale around the building during the holidays is evidence of a mission accomplished.
 Pop by and choose from their long roster of pies (which can be bought in slices or a full pan), such as their Dutch Apple, Pecan, Cherry, Banana Cream, and Key Lime flavors.

 Downtown Houston and Friendswood

-Consistently whipping up silky spaghetti and cheesy pies since the 1980’s, Birraporetti’s is a suave example that Houston’s Italian restaurant scene has long been bursting with flavor.
+Consistently whipping up silky spaghetti and cheesy pies since the 1980s, Birraporetti’s is a suave example that Houston’s Italian restaurant scene has long been bursting with flavor.
 Their menu also sports a festive Irish twist, so as you’re winding down your meal with a chocolatey cheesecake, try some of their Four Star Irish Coffee for good measure.
-This casual blend mocks up an inventive bill of fare that’ll beguile you to try everything, and that’ll keep lunchtime interesting.
+This casual blend mocks up an inventive bill of fare that’ll beguile you to try everything—which will keep lunchtime interesting.
 Other highlights include buttery veal cloaked in a white wine puree, crab cakes elevated with their signature Tortellini Alfredo, Lobster or Cheese Ravioli, and endless baskets of garlic bread to sop up that leftover sauce.

 East End and Uptown